EURUSD Forecast 2026–2027: Technical Analysis, Price Levels & Predictions

 Long-term EURUSD outlook (2027)

-Long-term EURUSD forecasts remain wide — ranging from 1.1000 to 1.3000 — reflecting substantial uncertainty around the relative trajectories of US and eurozone monetary policy, growth, and geopolitics.
-The bull case (1.2500–1.3000) assumes a Fed easing cycle begins in late 2026 and deepens through 2027, eurozone growth stabilises above 1%, and geopolitical risks ease.
-The bear case (1.0500–1.1000) requires sustained Fed hawkishness, continued eurozone underperformance, and a structural USD safe-haven bid.
-RoboForex's base case for 2027 places the pair in the 1.1000–1.3000 range with a bullish medium-term bias, contingent on Fed easing and no eurozone recession.
+Long-term EURUSD forecasts remain wide — 1.1000 to 1.3000 — reflecting genuine uncertainty around the pace of Fed and ECB rate normalisation and the relative recovery trajectories of the two economies.
+The bull case (1.2500–1.3000) requires a Fed easing cycle beginning in late 2026, eurozone growth stabilising above 1%, and resolution of current geopolitical headwinds.
+The bear case (1.0500–1.1000) requires sustained Fed hawkishness, continued eurozone underperformance, and a structural safe-haven bid for USD.
+RoboForex Analysis Department's base case for 2027 places the pair in the 1.1000–1.3000 range with a bullish medium-term bias, contingent on Fed easing and no eurozone recession.
+Key catalysts in the near term: ECB meeting July 22–23 and FOMC July 28–29 — both have the potential to materially shift the 2026 year-end outlook.

 How to trade EURUSD